adriacabeza/Yello/README.md

 drone.send_packet(pkt)
 sleep(2)

-# flip to the right
+# flip to the right, if you have less than 60% of battery comment lines until land
 pkt = protocol.Packet(0x005c, 0x70)
 pkt.add_byte(4)
 pkt.fixup()